Cal/OSHA · dir.ca.gov

 • Blood pressure measurement

-• Hemoglobin, hematocrit, red-cell indices
+• Hemoglobin, hematocrit, red-cell indices, peripheral blood smear

 • BUN and serum creatinine